gauntface/gaunt.dev/content/blog/2008/09/05/new-blog-new-theme.md

 ---
 title: "New Blog, New Theme . . ."
-excerpt: "A new blog for 2008.
+description: "A new blog for 2008.
 Here's to hoping someone reads it."
 mainImage: "/images/blog/2014/06/30/5064186248-c1a2a34f9f-o.jpg"
 primaryColor: "#ec7014"
 date: "2008-09-05T21:08:45-07:00"